scruffyscarf/Capstone/content/docs/2025/Ego_AI/week5.md

 ### Implemented features based on feedback

-All features and bugs sayed by user now started to implement/fix.
-In one week we planed to be ready with all of this issues.
+All features and bugs founded by user now started to implement/fix.
+In one week.

+ We had anticipated that we would have been prepared for all of these issues.
+Based on the feedback we have received, we are currently addressing the issue with JSON in our AI chat.
+The AI is no longer sending JSON to you, now it correctly add the tasks, but rather sending a message indicating which tasks have not yet been added.

+The reason for the AI not completing tasks and adding them back to your calendar on time was due to time zone differences.
+We need to instruct the AI to use the user's preferred time zone for accurate task completion.
+This issue will be addressed promptly as it is not considered a critical matter.

 ### Performance & Stability